NafiRahim/Pandas-Tutorial-for-Beginners/Readme.txt

-How to run the Project
+To run the project, follow these steps:

-1. Download the project and unzip it.
+1. Download and unzip the project.
-2. Open the folder in your fevorite IDE.
+2. Open the project folder in your favorite IDE.
-3. Run basic.ipynb file.
+3. Run the basic.ipynb file.

-The notebook will teach you how to use the library. and how to use it to solve a problem.

-This notebook only cover some basic functions of Pandas.
-I will add more notebooks in future to cover more advanced topics.
+The notebook will teach you how to use the Pandas library to solve a problem, covering some basic functions.
+In the future, more notebooks will be added to cover more advanced topics.

+An intermediate.ipynb file has been added to cover some intermediate topics of Pandas.
+After finishing the basic.ipynb file, you can move on to the intermediate.ipynb file.
+The process of run the intermediate.ipynb file is the same as the basic.ipynb file.

-This project is still in development. if you have any suggestions or want to contribute to this project, Please feel free to contact me.
+Please note that this project is still in development.
+If you have any suggestions or would like to contribute, please feel free to contact me.